Inflectra/rapise-documentation/docs/Libraries/NeoLoad.md

-Summary: Global object.
-Use it to perform actions not related to a particular object.
-You do not need to

 # NeoLoad

+!!! important
+    NeoLoad integration has been removed in Rapise 7.0.

 Global object.
 Use it to perform actions not related to a particular object.
 You do not need to record or learn this object, it is always automatically available in any test.